sjwild/hurdle_ordered/README.md

 # hurdle_ordered
 This is a function to run a hurdle ordinal model.
 "Don't knows" are modeled using a bernoulli distribution, while the ordinal scale is modeled as ordinal.

-This is still in development, so it may or may not work well.
-Use at your own risk.
+This is still in development, so it may or may not work well. __Use at your own risk__.

 ## files
 There are three main files that matter: